Voice messages are annoying… so I made them better

 Second, you can quickly write down your own thoughts or responses as you listen, so you don’t lose track while preparing your reply.
 That’s where this solution really makes a difference.

-… by adding notes, you can effectively “tag” voice messages and make them searchable.
+Another great advantage of this solution is by adding notes, you can effectively “tag” voice messages and make them searchable.
 This means you’ll always know what a message was about at a glance and you can quickly find specific voice notes just by search for keywords in your notes.

-… by adding notes, you can effectively “tag” voice messages and make them searchable.
+Another great advantage of this solution is by adding notes, you can effectively “tag” voice messages and make them searchable.
 This means you’ll always know what a message was about at a glance and you can quickly find specific voice notes just by search for keywords in your notes.

 Voice message labeling